neorv32 logo

 neorv32/sw/example/demo_blink_led$ make clean_all exe

-1. We are using the clean_all target to make sure everything is re-build.
+1. The clean_all target is used (instead of just clean) to ensure everything is re-build.

-2. This will compile and link the application sources together with all the included libraries.
-At the end, your application is transformed into an ELF file (main.elf).
-The NEORV32 image generator (in sw/image_gen) takes this file and creates a final executable.
+2. The exe target will compile and link the application sources together with all the included libraries.
+At the end an ELF file (main.elf) is generated.
+The NEORV32 image generator (in sw/image_gen) takes this file and creates the final executable (neorv32_exe.bin).
 The makefile will show the resulting memory utilization and the executable size:

 neorv32/sw/example/demo_blink_led$ make clean_all exe